andresromerouy/DataSciInPractice24/Examples/[UM-02E] Example - Amazon Jobs data.md

 ## Q4.
 Programming languages in the basic qualifications field

-Search for the postings including 'C#' in the basic qualifications is easy with `.str.contains()`.
+Searching for the postings including 'C#' in the basic qualifications is easy, with `.str.contains()`.
 Since computer languages are sometimes written in lowercase, we include here the argument `case=False`, with the search string in lowercase.

 ```
 In [12]: df['basic_qualifications'].str.contains('c#', case=False).mean().round(3)